So, you've got yourself a flashy, custom made online shop for your business and now it's time to start keeping your products updated.

 Click this link to download the free paint.net program from Softonic.

 Be careful while in any of these software downloading websites, as they can easily confuse you into clicking the wrong button.
-You can be sure you have the correct download button if you see the correct name at the bottom of your screen when asked what you want to do with the file.

-Save the program to a place where you can find it again if you ever need to re-install it.
+Click 'Save' at the bottom of your screen and then save the program to a place where you can find it again if you ever need to re-install it.

 After it is installed open Paint.net and you're ready to begin.
 The program will look like this when you open it: